airbnb/lottie-ios/README.md

 All pull requests with new features or bug fixes that affect how animations render should include snapshot test cases that validate the included changes.
   - To add a new sample animation to the snapshot testing suite, you can add the `.json` file to `Tests/Samples`.
 Re-run the snapshot tests to generate the new snapshot image files.
-  - To update existing snapshots after making changes, you can set `isRecording = true` in `SnapshotTests.swift` and then re-run the snapshot tests.
+  - To update existing snapshots after making changes, you can set `isRecording = true` in `SnapshotTests.swift` `setUp()` method and then re-run the snapshot tests.

 The project also includes several helpful commands defined in our [Rakefile](https://github.com/airbnb/lottie-ios/blob/master/Rakefile).
 To use these, you need to install [Bundler](https://bundler.io/):